Thoothukkudi Lok Sabha constituency

-Thoothukkudi Lok Sabha constituency is one of the 39 Lok Sabha (parliamentary) constituencies in Tamil Nadu, a state in southern India.
+The Thoothukkudi Lok Sabha constituency is one of the 39 Lok Sabha (parliamentary) constituencies in Tamil Nadu, a state in India.
+This constituency encompasses the entirety of Thoothukkudi district and plays a significant role as a coastal and industrial region within Tamil Nadu.
+It was established in 2009 following the delimitation outlined in the Parliamentary and Assembly Constituency Order of 2008.

 Assembly segments

 Thoothukkudi Lok Sabha constituency comprises the following legislative assembly segments: